 (Do NOT use UConn NetID)

-- Child(ren) who are under 21 years old and not married
+- Child(ren) who are under 21 years old and unmarried

-- The purpose is to accompany the principal visa holder (F-1/J-1) in the U.S. while pursuing his/her program
+- The purpose of the visit is to accompany the principal visa holder (F-1/J-1) in the U.S. while pursuing their program

 Minimum Funding Required to Bring Family Members to The U.S.